 We host devotional gatherings that are open to all.
 And we run study classes on the Bahá’í writings that people of all religions—and no religion—have found to be spiritually uplifting and helpful in developing their ability to serve humankind.

-To find out more about our Faith and its founder, Bahá’u’lláh, or to read our sacred Writings, please visit our links
+To find out more about our Faith and its founder, Bahá’u’lláh, or to read our sacred Writings, please follow the links on this page.

 Bahá’ís have been in Puslinch since John Penrice, who was born and had lived in Puslinch Township, became a Bahá’í in 1963.
 He died in 1971 and is buried in the Puslinch Crown Cemetery.
 This was the first Baha’i burial in Puslinch Township.
 His daughter, Heather Pellizzari, and her mother, Jean Penrice, planted a crab apple tree in his memory at the Historic Corner Block Park in Morriston.
 At the base of the tree is a plaque in his memory.